St. Teresa of Avila prayed, “From sour and sad-faced old saints, Good Lord deliver us!”

 St. Bernard, founder of the Cistercians, liked to chuckle at his overly serious monks.
 One day, when opening a new abbey near Foigny, France, the monks found a swarm of pesky flies filling the church that was about to be dedicated.
 Bernard watched his monks swatting, shooing, coaxing—all with no success.
 Finally, he fixed his eyes on the swarming flies and loudly declared, “I hereby excommunicate all of you.”
 Bernard’s monks laughed with him but found hundreds of dead flies all over the floor the next morning.

 St. Bernard was focused on God (instead of the flies!), which made him free to ease the anxiety of his brothers by making a joke.
 Sometimes we get upset over things that would be easier to handle if we looked for the humor in them.

 St. John Bosco (1815-1888)

-Think about it: how would you feel if your co-workers (priests, yet!) tried to commit you?
-Instead of reacting with vengeance or fear, St. John Bosco made a joke that made his point.
+Instead of reacting with vengeance or fear, St. John Bosco made a joke to get his point across.
 (I can’t help wondering what happened after this incident….)